Curriculum at Hayfield

 Religious Education

 Children have a RE lesson every week and teachers follow the Derbyshire RE Syllabus.
 Religious education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong and what it means to be human.
 It develops children’s knowledge and understanding of the nature of religion, faith, beliefs and traditions, and about secular views, including evolution, in the context of a diverse and global society.
 It also gives them an awareness of discrimination, prejudice, extremism and radicalisation, which, in turn, helps them to become tolerant and respectful of different people and different ways of life.
 We have strong links with the local churches and support events with them.
+Parents and Carers have the right to withdraw their child/ren from all or part of RE lessons.

 Modern Foreign Languages